rlancaste/Astro-Dev/README.md

 ![indicoreRunConfig](images/indicoreRunConfig.png "INDI Core Run Configuration")

 ## Testing changes to INDI 3rd Party Drivers in QT Creator
 Just like INDI Core drivers, 3rd Party drivers should be run from the indiserver.
-Unfortunately, indiserver is part of the other repo, and usually the third party drivers build in subfolders.
+Unfortunately, indiserver is part of the INDI Core repo, not the 3rd Party repo and usually the third party drivers build in subfolders.
 But if you already built INDI Core before you built the 3rd Party drivers, then its not too difficult to use the "custom executable" function.
 For example, here is the command line arguments that would be needed for DSI:
 ```
 -vvv ../ThirdParty-Drivers /indi-dsi/indi_dsi_ccd